Updated Gear List for the Colorado Trail

 Total Weight: 20.2 ounces

 The only change is the piece of gear I never knew I needed – the Kula Cloth.
 I just ordered two more.
-They are being gifted to others that also don't know they need them.
-Far cleaner than the Bandanna method for me.
+They are being gifted to friends that also don’t know they need them.
+They are far cleaner than the Bandanna method for me.

 Colorado Trail Gear List – First Aid